 An End-of-May Check-in on the Global Economy

 PMIs are monthly business surveys, in which readings above 50 imply expansion.
-They have their limits—e.g., they indicate only the breadth of growth or contraction, not the magnitude—but they are among the most timely gauges of recent business activity.
-Germany is a good example.
-Q1 composite readings (which combine manufacturing and services) read 49.9, 50.7 and 52.6 in the quarter’s three months.[ii]
-Those mixed, narrowly contractionary and expansionary readings are pretty consistent with the mild contraction in Q1 GDP.
+They have their limits—e.g., they indicate only how widespread growth or contraction is, not the magnitude—but we think they are amongst the most timely gauges of recent business activity.
+Germany is a good example, in our view.
+Q1 composite PMI readings (which combine manufacturing and services) read 49.9, 50.7 and 52.6 in the quarter’s three months.[iii]
+Based on our research, those mixed, narrowly contractionary and expansionary readings are consistent with the mild contraction in Q1 GDP.

 Broadly speaking, though, May’s preliminary PMIs didn’t deviate much from April’s readings.
 (Exhibit 1)

 Source: FactSet and S&P Global, as of 25/5/2023.

 May’s numbers did add to the ongoing split between manufacturing and services.
 Since last summer, manufacturing and services PMIs for major developed economies signalled contraction during the back half of 2022.
 But though manufacturing has remained in contraction this year, services has returned to expansion.
 (Exhibits 3 – 4)